sgmurphy/wordpress-plugins/wp-user-avatar/readme.txt

 * <a href="https://mailoptin.io/">MailOptin</a> - Create popups and optin forms for capturing email newsletter subscribers.
 Integrates with Mailchimp, ConvertKit, Infusionsoft, ActiveCampaign, Campaign Monitor, Constant Contact & more.
 * <a href="https://fusewp.com/">FuseWP</a> - Connect wordPress to marketing platforms and sync users to your email list.
-* <a href="https://feedbackwp.com/">FeedbackWP</a> - Add star rating to WordPress posts and collect user feedbacks..
+* <a href="https://feedbackwp.com/">FeedbackWP</a> - Add star rating to WordPress posts and collect user feedbacks.

 == Installation ==